Gluten-Free Christmas Candy List 2024

 While most See’s products are made in See’s Candies Facilities which do not produce gluten-containing products, please note that its candy canes are part of a short list of items produced by outside partners on shared equipment and in shared facilities.

-Gluten-Free Advent Calendar
+Gluten-Free Advent Calendars

 Gluten-free, nut-free: Gluten-free Advent Calendars from Vermont Nut-Free Chocolates are available in milk or dark chocolate.
 I emailed the company to confirm that the advent calendars are made on their dedicated gluten-free line.
 They quickly verified that their “advent calendars are 100% gluten-free.”
 The company has “two production rooms with different equipment and air systems.
 One room has ingredients with gluten, sunflower, and egg, but the second room has only dairy and soy as top allergen concerns, and the Advent Calendars are made in that room.”